 After having purchased the first lot of manuscripts from Lord Talbot at Malahide Castle, Ralph Isham showed these to Tinker after a chance meeting in a London bookshop (chance meetings in bookshops seems somewhat more frequent in matters relating to Boswell than is otherwise the case) in September 1927.
 Isham wanted Tinker to become the editor of his planned publication of the papers.
 Again according to Pottle "Tinker pored over piece after piece, his brow growing steadily blacker and his gestures more agitated.
 He said little, and finally made a gloomy exit.
 Isham and his wife accompanied him to the elevator.
 Just as the door was closing, Tinker shook his fist and shouted in a tone of ferocious jocularity, "She was my mistress, Ralph, but you bought her with your money!".
 (Pride and Negligence, p.
 89)

-Following these events Tinker seems to have switched his focus to other areas of 18th century literary history, and lived out his life as a much respected professor of English literature rather than a specialized Boswellian scholar, although Boswell naturally occured both in his lectures and writings after this time.
+Following these events, Tinker seems to have switched his focus to other areas of 18th-century literary history, and lived out his life as a much-respected professor of English literature rather than a specialized Boswellian scholar, although Boswell naturally came up frequently both in his lectures and writings after this time.

 In his 1948 essay collection Dionysos in Doubt: Collected Articles and Addresses (1948), Tinker describes Boswell as having "remained an inveterate journalist to the end and, no doubt, presented himself at the gate of Heaven, notebook in hand" (p.
 16).
 Apart from this small quote, Dionysos is not about Boswell, but about as diverse subjects as Samuel Johnson, the Brontë sisters, Shelley, A. E. Housman, Trollope and ancestor worship.